Skip to main content

 Latest Research

 Manufacturing and the COVID-19 Pandemic.
 Our team has demonstrated that closure of large manufacturing plants during the COVID-19 pandemic was associated with reduced community spread of the COVID-19 virus.
-Additionally, doctoral student Alexandra Harris led a publication showing that large manufactures are well positioned to amplify public health messages like update of COVID-19 vaccines.
+We have also described the actions used by large manufacturers to promote uptake of COVID-19 vaccines, and factors that facilitated and hindered coordination with local public health departments.
+Additionally, doctoral student Alexandra Harris led a publication showing that large manufacturers are well-positioned to amplify public health messages like the uptake of COVID-19 vaccines.

 Shift Work and Health.
 Our team has demonstrated that shift work is detrimental to the well-being of workers, physically and socially.
 Doctoral student Adovich Rivera conducted a meta-analysis demonstrating the link between shift work and several chronic health conditions.
 Our team has also shown that shift work leads to higher health care costs for employers.